mosesWigglesworth/Prometheus/README.md

 ✅ **Benefit**:
 Instant visibility into the **operational state** of essential third-party services your app depends on.

-Absolutely!
-Let’s complete the remaining subtopics of the “Module Overview: Monitoring with Prometheus” in a crystal-clear, interactive, and easy-to-absorb format.
-At the end, you’ll also get a concise summary of all 10 subtopics. 🚀📊🧠

-—

-🎯 Module Overview: Monitoring with Prometheus Interactive Explanation of Subtopics 6–10 (with icons & real-world clarity)

----

 🔧 6.
 Monitoring Custom Microservices